CenterForTheBuiltEnvironment/clima/docs/documentation/tabs-explained/wind/how-to-read-a-wind-rose.md

 <figure><img src="../../../.gitbook/assets/Frequency.png" alt=""><figcaption><p>Frequency of wind intensity recurrence in the wind rose</p></figcaption></figure>

 As most graphs in **Clima Tool**, the wind rose is strongly interactive.
 Clicking on the legend will hide or highlight the selected category.
 As such, it is easy to go from a wind rose showing all the wind directions and frequency to one that highlights only the selected speed range.
-This can be particularly useful to identify low-frequency, high-speed wind patterns.&#x20;
+This can be particularly useful to identify low-frequency, high-speed wind patterns.

 <figure><img src="../../../.gitbook/assets/image.png" alt=""><figcaption><p>Left: wind rose showing all velocity ranges<br>Right: the same data can be easily filtered (by clicking on the legend) to show only direction and frequency of wind speeds above 10.7m/s</p></figcaption></figure>